 1 year full time

-The Master of Business Administration in Entrepreneurship is designed to provide students with skills, knowledge and networks needed to become entrepreneurs and innovators.
-The program assists students take business ideas, develop these ideas into product and service offerings, and then design a commercial venture to take the business ideas to market.
-Students develop knowledge in important areas of entrepreneurship including learning how to commercialise their business ideas, how to seek venture capital financing for their ventures and how to develop commercial business organisations.
-Students are exposed to the global and local entrepreneurial ecosystem (incubators, accelerators, venture capitalists) and develop networks useful for their entrepreneurship ventures.
+The Master of Business Administration in Entrepreneurship is a unique 12-month intensive MBA designed for entrepreneurs and innovators.
+The program provides students with the skills, knowledge and networks needed to take an idea, develop it into a product or service offering, create a commercial or social venture and take the venture to market.
+Students learn fundamental business skills in accounting, finance, marketing, sales and data analytics and develop knowledge in important areas of entrepreneurship and innovation management including learning how to identify and commercialise opportunities, how to apply start-up methods to develop products and services, how to seek support and funding for their ventures and how to scale entrepreneurial organisations.
+Students are embedded in the local entrepreneurial ecosystem (incubators, accelerators, venture capitalists) and exposed to global best practices while they develop networks useful for their own venture.

-Students with business ideas who want to develop their entrepreneurial skills and knowledge benefit from studying this program.
-The flexible modular structure of the program allows students to take up program in stages while developing and working on their business ideas.
-Students also have access to non-award based seminars and events with entrepreneurs and other relevant industry practitioners which provide 'reality and rigour' to supplement their classroom study.
+Students with commercial or social venture ideas who want to develop their business and entrepreneurial skills and knowledge benefit from studying this program.
+The flexible modular structure of the program allows students to study the program in stages while developing and working on their entrepreneurial or innovation project.
+Students also have access to a project space, a mentor program and non-award based master classes and events with entrepreneurs and other relevant industry practitioners who provide 'reality and rigour' to supplement their classroom study.

-The course is designed to provide students with entrepreneurial skills and knowledge in a flexible and modular structure which is academically rigorous but also practical to enable the development of the future entrepreneurs of Australia.
+The course is designed to provide students with entrepreneurial skills and knowledge in a flexible and modular structure which is academically rigorous but also practical to enable the development of future entrepreneurs and innovators.

 In most cases, UTS offers domestic students entry to postgraduate courses on a fee paying basis.